XML RSS

 as needed to keep them congruent with operating results.

-HP3.
+HP 3.
 Ensuring Best Decision-Making

 A best decision meets seven criteria: